PowerSystemGroup/LoadPredictionDataAndResults/README.md

 # LoadPredictionDataAndResults
 This repository is used to store the data and results of load prediction studies.
-These '.xlsx' files are the load data and detailed Results of RBTS, HRP-38, Real System.
+These '.xlsx' files are the load data and detailed Results of HRP-38, Real System in China and Australia.